 How Morrisby helps you meet and exceed Gatsby Benchmark #3

-- Morrisby has award-winning psychometric assessments that identify pupil aspirations, values and interests and generates tailored suggestions for each, and every student.
+- Morrisby has award-winning psychometric assessments that identify pupil aspirations, values and interests and generates tailored career and subject suggestions for each, and every student.

 - Each student has a unique profile that builds up over time and includes their participation in events and activities, culminating in the generation of a “Learner Passport”.